 AR: What trait do you think makes a great researcher?

 JP: You are coming out with some good questions today!
 5-6 years ago I would say a great researcher would be able to analyse data and find various different insights from the data.
-However, now its something different.
-A great researcher will have a mix of analytical and storytelling skills whether you are at an agency or client side.
+However, now it’s something different.
+A great researcher will have a mix of analytical and storytelling skills whether you are at a market research agency or client side.
 On the other hand, if you are at a brand or client side, then you really have to be strategically knowledgeable, to unpick reports, and feed these back to various different functions in the business.

 AR: What is the trend everyone should be taking notice of in the coming years?